 So you get to Oahu, you pick up your rental car and you’re ready to go.
-You want to explore and see what this island has to offer!
-It may be a small rock in the middle of the Pacific Ocean, but don’t let that fact discourage you– there’s plenty of opportunity for the road trip of a lifetime!
+You want to explore and see what this island has to offer.
+It may be a small rock in the middle of the Pacific Ocean, but don’t let that fact discourage you – there’s plenty of opportunity for the road trip of a lifetime.
 But where do you begin?
-As a local that grew up here in Hawaii, I’ll give you my best personal recommendations and more in our Ultimate North Shore Oahu Road Trip Guide!
+How about a road trip on Oahu's North Shore?
+As a local that grew up here in Hawaii, I’ll give you my best personal recommendations and more in our Guide to Oahu's Ultimate North Shore Oahu Road Trip.

-North Shore Oahu - on one side, it’s a huge draw for visitors and locals alike, on the other hand it’s a dynamic and ever-changing beast, and the traffic can be a bit unpredictable.
+On one side, it’s a huge draw for visitors and locals alike, on the other hand it’s a dynamic and ever-changing beast, and the traffic can be a bit unpredictable.
 However, there are some indicators you can use to optimize your experience.
-For instance, the waves can get HUGE in the winter and that will drive a ton of traffic to the North shore.
-You can check the surf report on Surfline to determine if the waves are going off.
+For instance, the waves can get HUGE in the winter and that will drive a ton of traffic to the North Shore.
+You can check the surf report in advance on Surfline to determine if the waves are going off.
 On the flip-side, if it’s the middle of the summer, the crowds can still be large despite the small waves because kids are on summer break and many families like to head out to the North Shore to relax.

 “Getting Tubed” on North Shore Oahu | photo by Daniel Ramirez

-Ideally, the best time to drive to the North Shore is in the Fall or Spring, when the crowds tend to be lesser.
+Ideally, the best time to drive to the North Shore is in the Fall or Spring, when the crowds tend to be smaller.
 But, if you’re traveling in the dead of winter or summer, don’t fret!
-If you head towards the North Shore early (before 9am) you can usually beat the crowds (especially if it’s a weekday).
-You may even get lucky and have the whole beach to yourself!
+If you head towards the North Shore early (before 9:00 a.m.) you can usually beat the crowds (especially if it’s a weekday).
+You may even get lucky and have the whole beach to yourself.

 So you’re finally on your way and approaching the mythical land of waves, white sand beaches, and palm trees.
-Time to get together your plan of action so that you can have an edge over all the other tourists who decide to just wing it!
-I’m gonna break down the ultimate North Shore road trip guide into three categories: what to eat, what to see, and what to do.
+Time to get together a plan so that you can have an edge over all the other tourists who decide to just wing it.
+I’m gonna break down the this ultimate North Shore road trip guide into three categories: what to eat, what to see, and what to do.

-North Shore Oahu is a wonderland for foodies and hipsters alike– it’s fit with farm-to-table restaurants, vintage eateries, iconic hole-in-the-walls, and legendary food trucks.
-You can find your everyday American staples like burgers, steaks, and pizza– but you’re in Hawaii!
+The island's North Shore is wonderland for foodies and hipsters alike – it’s fit with farm-to-table restaurants, vintage eateries, iconic hole-in-the-walls, and legendary food trucks.
+You can find your everyday American staples like burgers, steaks, and pizza – but you’re in Hawaii!
 Now’s the time to step out of your food “comfort zone” and try something new.

 If you like seafood, then I have two must-try recommendations.